 Many bakers will raise the heat of the oven 20-40 degrees higher than the baking temperature to compensate for the loss of heat.
 After the bread goes in the thermostat is turned down.

-Baguettes, soft rolls, focaccia and many more breads can’t be baked in a dutch oven as they won’t fit.
-You’ll need a baking stone for these to come out good so making another investment in a dutch oven isn’t necessary.
+Baguettes, soft rolls, focaccia and many more varieties of bread can’t be baked in a Dutch oven as they won’t fit.
+You’ll need a baking stone for these to come out good so making another investment in a Dutch oven isn’t necessary.

 If you want to make more than one loaf, do you really want to be buying another Dutch oven?
 Personally not and if you are using a large oven such as a Rofco in your micro-bakery the expenditure of buying Dutch ovens to bake all your loaves is quite radical, and they take up a lot of space too.

 No need to buy a Dutch oven if you don’t use one.
 These can cost a fair amount if you get a decent one!
 I recommend using the baking stone and adding water for the steam method.
 You will probably need to get a baking stone anyway if you use a Dutch oven.
 Providing you have already got a decent baking pan to use for the steam, you can make great bread!